 Writing letters (left to right) trains the ability to read left to right.

 Saying each sound as the letter(s) are written helps anchor the sound-to-letter(s) connection in the memory for example saying “ch” and not “c”, “h” will join the two letters in to the one sound.

-Encourage help learners to devise, write and illustrate their own 'silly sentence' as each grapheme-phoneme correspondence (GPC) is taught, to aid their memory of common spellings in everyday words- for example:
+Encourage help learners to devise, write and illustrate their own 'silly sentence' as each spelling family as you teach it, to aid their memory of common spellings in everyday words - for example:

 The thirsty bird wore a swirly skirt

 and a dirty shirt' to the girl's third birthday party.